flicstar/flicstar.github.io/_posts/2022-07-19-trust-signals.md

 Open source projects generally have many visible cues (or signals) that let people make rich inferences about the health of the project and the tone of its community.
 These signals inform their decision about using a product or joining a project.

-Trust plays an important role in [values-based decision-making](https://www.forbes.com/sites/forbescoachescouncil/2018/07/20/what-does-it-mean-to-make-values-based-decisions-12-entrepreneurs-weigh-in/), and if your project has a vibrant set of signals, a prospective user or contributor is far more likely to engage with your product or community.
+Trust plays an important role in [values-based decision-making](https://www.forbes.com/sites/forbescoachescouncil/2018/07/20/what-does-it-mean-to-make-values-based-decisions-12-entrepreneurs-weigh-in/).
+If your project has a vibrant set of signals, a prospective user or contributor is far more likely to engage with your product or community.

 So how can you influence your trust signals?
 Let’s dive in.